 At Pure Barre, the barre will either be your best friend or your worst enemy; hold on tight as your legs start to shake.
 But it’s not just the barre you’ll come face-to-face with — you’ll also work with free weights, medicine balls, and bands to work the body from head to toe.
 With studios in Pepper Pike, Avon, Rocky River, and Brecksville, there’s always a class to catch.
 So put on those sticky socks and come with a good attitude — Pure Barre’s got the rest covered.

-If you thought there was more than just one kind of barre class, you’d be right (congrats!).
-Barre Fly has a mix of barre, barre booty (squeeze those glutes!), aerial yoga, HIIT, and their signature class Barre Fly.
-Each class is a full-body workout that works on those hard-to-train areas like those dreaded hips, glutes, and abs.
+If you're looking for more than just one kind of barre class, this is your spot.
+Barre Fly has a mix of barre, barre booty (squeeze those glutes!), aerial yoga, HIIT, and their signature Barre Fly class.
+Each class is a full-body workout that works on those hard-to-train areas like the dreaded hips, glutes, and abs.
 Prospect Ave.’s Barre Fly trains for those long, lean, and toned physiques, and all you gotta do is sign up.

 In case you couldn’t tell by the name, The Movement Factory wants you to move.
 This industrial-styled studio is filled with exposed brick and natural light, bringing a real hipster twist to the average gym.
-And while this studio also has other classes like yoga, boot camp, Pilates, and Zumba — we’re here to talk about barre.
-You can take their BootyBarre Plus class, performed to the beat of the music, and that’s all about that derriere!
-Or try out their BootyBarre Sculpt class that’s fast paced with bandwork.
+And while this studio also has other classes like yoga, boot camp, Pilates, and Zumba, we’re here to talk about barre.
+You can take their BootyBarre Plus class, performed to the beat of the music, which is all about that derriere!
+Or try out their BootyBarre Sculpt class that’s fast paced with band work.

-Tru Barre may have started off in Akron, but now they’re in Medina serving up quick moving barre classes to the Cleveland area.
+Tru Barre may have started off in Akron, but now they’re in Medina to serve up quick-moving barre classes to the Cleveland area.
 These interval classes target each muscle at a time so you feel the burn (and so will that waistline).
-These hands-on and encouraging classes are all about pride and accomplishment.
-Show up, do what you can, and feel good doing it.
-And just in case you’re new to barre, try out their Barre Essentials Workshop — a free hour-long class that demonstrates each move and emphasizes how to perform it effectively and safely.
+These hands-on and encouraging classes are all about pride and accomplishment—show up, do what you can, and feel good doing it.
+And just in case you’re new to barre, try out their Barre Essentials Workshop, a free hour-long class that demonstrates each move and emphasizes how to perform it effectively and safely.